On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-These lattice terms should be compared to the analogous term appearing in Fr\o yshov's inequality for the instanton $h$-invariant, which we now recall.
+The lattice terms appearing above should be compared to the analogous term appearing in Fr\o yshov's inequality for the instanton $h$-invariant, which is defined in the setting of $\Q$-coefficients.
+We now recall his result.
 In fact, we will state a slightly more general result.
 We define for a definite unimodular lattice $\mathcal{L}$ the following quantity:

 where the maximum is over triples $(w,m,a)$ where $w\in\mathcal{L}$ is extremal, $m\in\Z_{\geqslant 0}$, $w^2\equiv m$ (mod 2), $a\in \text{Sym}^m(\mathcal{L})$, and $\eta(\mathcal{L},w,a,m)\neq 0$, as is abbreviated in (\ref{eq:e}).
 From the definitions we have